|

 processed by the VLITE astrophysics pipeine, the synthesized beam (θ), and the typical

-rms (σ) level in a 10 minute image for the 10 antenna VLITE.
-The rms level is currently
+rms (σ) level in a 10 minute VLITE image.
+The rms level is appropriate for the 16-18

 Config. |